stenskjaer/lbp_print/README.rst

     tex or pdf.

     Arguments:
-      <identifier>             File location of one or more objects to be processed.
+      <file>                   File location of one or more objects to be processed.
       <id>                     SCTA id of one or more objects to be processed.

     Multiple arguments are separated with whitespace.